Data Privacy for AI Projects: Minimizing PII Exposure Step by Step

 8. Step 5: Inference-time guardrails (prompts, RAG, logs)

 Inference is where real user data flows.
-If you get inference-time privacy right, you can prevent most incidents even if your training pipeline is imperfect.
+If you get inference-time privacy right, you can prevent most incidents even if training pipelines are imperfect.

 8.2 Harden RAG: retrieval privacy is prompt privacy